Moonieve/Moonieve/README.md

 - 👋 Hi, I’m @Moonieve
-- 👀 I’m interested in QA
+- 👀 I’m interested in QA and Data Engineer
-- 🌱 I’m currently learning QA
+- 🌱 I’m currently learning QA and Data
-- 💞️ I’m looking to collaborate on QA
+- 💞️ I’m looking to collaborate on QA and Data
 - 📫 How to reach me @luiza.moonieve

 <!---